-- Give an example of a function that's not CT-computable, based on the halting problem. - ▶ Mention other algorithmically unsolvable problems in maths/CS. - ► Hint at some philosophical teasers, and weave in a shameless book plug.
+- Give an example of a function that's not CT-computable, based on the halting problem. - Mention other algorithmically unsolvable problems in maths/CS. - Hint at some philosophical teasers.

 What is a 'function'?
-A culture divide . . .
+A culture divide ...

 - 1. For 18th-century mathematicians (e.g. Euler), a function was something given by a formula.
 E.g. $f(n) = n! + n^2 + 5$. - 2.
 In 19th century (Dirichlet onwards), a function was conceived as an abstract object: a sort of infinite lookup table, not necessarily describable by any finite formula or 'rule' at all.